Song Joong Ki Reveals Details About His Marriage Proposal To Song Hye Kyo

 — Toggle (@ToggleSG) August 4, 2017

-Descendants Of The Sun became a huge hit, South Korea and internationally as well.
+Descendants of the Sun became a huge hit in South Korea and internationally as well.
 In Asia, it was especially popular in China.
-According to the BBC, the series was viewed over 400 million times popular video-streaming site iQiyi.com as of March 2016.
+According to BBC News, the series had been viewed over 400 million times on popular video-streaming site iQiyi.com as of March 2016.
 The show has aired in 27 countries and translated into 32 different languages, according to Yonhap News.

 #SongJoongKi Reminisces About How He Felt While Proposing To #SongHyeKyohttps://t.co/2VVMLjuejN pic.twitter.com/x8worqd8NA